-Purpose: The Purpose of the Parish Catechetical Ministry is to assist parents and guardians to teach your teens and children our Catholic Faith, and prepare the children for the Sacraments.
-Preparation for the First Holy Communion and Confirmation sacraments REQUIRE two years of attendance.
-We also hope to enrich parents in their own continuing religious education.
-The humble example of our Patron, Saint Francis of Assisi, and his “call” from God to “Build My Church” reminds us how to live the Gospel “Way of life”.
+Objective: The objective of the Religious Education ministry is to provide and environment in which students are enabled to build and deepen their relationship with God; to foster an academic culture aimed at the pursuit of Jesus’ truth; and to actively promote growth in virtue.
+Our ministry assists parents and/or guardians to teach children and youth of our Parish our Catholic Faith, and prepare children/youth for their Sacraments.
+Preparation for First Holy Communion and Confirmation REQUIRE two years of attendance.
+At the same time, we also hope to enrich parents in their own continuing Religious Education.
+The humble example of our patron saint, Saint Francis of Assisi and his call from God to “Build My Church” reminds us how to live the Gospel’s way of life.

-- Kindergarten children: All students entering Kindergarten must be five (5) years old by September 1, 2017.
+- All students entering Kindergarten must be five years of age by September 1, 2020.

-- You MUST present a copy of the Baptismal Certificate in order to register the children.
+- You MUST present a copy of your student’s Baptismal Certificate in order to register your children for classes.

-Policy for arrival and pick-up: Parents are to present their child before class time (5:30pm) and be picked up at their classroom at 6:45pm.
-It is disruptive when children arrive late.
-Parents and/or guardians must bring your child to the classroom and stay until their Catechist/Aide arrives.
-It is DANGEROUS to “drop your child off” in the parking lot unattended and the Church is NOT responsible.
-Parent, guardian or authorized ADULT must walk to and from the classroom with the children.
-(A “Parent Substitute” must be designated in writing on the Registration Form to be put on file).
-It is the responsibility of every Parent and Guardian to sign-in and sign-out your child in the classroom every week.
+Policy for Arrival and Pick-up: Parents and/or guardians are to present their children before class time at 5:30pm and be picked up promptly in their classroom at 6:45pm.
+Please remember that it is disruptive to the class when children arrive late.
+Parents and/or guardians must bring your children to the classroom and stay until their catechist and/or aide arrives.
+It is DANGEROUS to drop your child in the parking lot unattended and the Church will NOT be responsible.
+Parents and/or Guardians or other authorized adult (18 years or older) must walk to and from the classroom with the children.
+A substitute for the parent must be designated in writing on the Registration Form on file.
+It is the responsibility of every Parent/Guardian to sign-in and sign-out your child in the classroom every week.

 - Early pick-up is NOT permitted except in an emergency.

-- Teens and children will be released ONLY to authorized ADULTS.
+- Children and/or youth will be released ONLY to authorized adults.

-Guidelines of Behavior: There are rules to provide a safe, effective and supportive learning experience.
-The Church reserves the right to suspend a child if those authorized judge a teen or child’s behavior is seriously inhibiting the Catechist.
+Guidelines of Behavior: There are rules to provide safe, effective and supportive learning experience.
+The Church reserves the right to suspend a child if those authorized leaders judge the youth or children’s behavior as seriously preventing the catechist to teach.

 - Alcohol is forbidden on Church premises when children are present.